 Although it is a bad habit, as SEOs, we all obsess about rankings.

-If you want an easy and free way to track your rankings, just set up a project on Ubersuggest.
+If you want an easy and free way to track your rankings, you could set up a project on Ubersuggest.

-All you have to do is head to your site, click on the Fatrank extension, and type in a keyword to see if you rank for it.
+However, you could also check out Fatrank to understand how your website’s performing.
+Just head to your site, click on the Fatrank Chrome SEO extension and type in a keyword to see if you rank for it.

-If you rank in the top 100, it will tell you the exact position.
+If you rank in the top 100, it tells you the exact position.

-If you don’t, it will let you know that you don’t rank in the top 100.
+If you don’t, it lets you know that you don’t rank in the top 100.

-I use this as a spot check to make sure I am doing decently well after a major Google algorithm update.
+I use this as a spot check to ensure I’m doing decently well after a major Google algorithm update.

 Extension #14: Keyword Surfer

-On top of that, you’ll see a list of suggestions and search volume in the sidebar.
+On top of that, see a list of suggestions and search volume in the sidebar.

-There are a lot of options when it comes to SEO.
+There are a lot of options when it comes to Chrome extensions for SEO.
 You just have to find the ones that work well for you.

 An easy place to start is with the extensions I mentioned above.

 What do you have to lose?
-Test them out as they are free.
+Test out these SEO extensions and see what they do for your website rankings.

-What other Chrome extensions do you use on a regular basis?
+What other Chrome extensions do you use regularly?

 - Content Marketing - our team creates epic content that will get shared, get links, and attract traffic.